danwing/cidfi/draft-wing-cidfi.md

 This section discusses the issues that benefit from wider discussion.

+## Client versus Server Signaling CID-to-importance Mapping

+Need to evaluate number of round trips (and other overhead) of client signaling CID-to-importance mapping or server signaling CID-to-importance mapping.

-## Overhead of Packet Examination
+## Overhead of QUIC Packet Examination

-If CID-to-packet metadata was signaled by the server as described in
-{{server-to-network}}, the edge router has to examine the UDP payload of each packet for a matching Destination CID for the lifetime of the connection.
+If CID-to-importance metadata was signaled by the server as described in {{server-to-network}}, the CIDFI-aware network elements have to examine the UDP payload of each packet for a matching Destination CID for the lifetime of the connection.
+This is somewhat assuaged by the STUN nonce transmitted which may well be an easier signal to identify.

 ## Interaction with Wi-Fi Packet Aggregation